hyper-potato/nyc_real_estate/README.md

-Project: Airbnb & Zillow Data Analysis (Data Challenge for Capital One Senior Data Analyst Application)
+Project: Airbnb & Zillow Data Analysis
 ---

 Description: A Data Analysis of Airbnb Listing Market and Zillow Housing Trend in New York City for 2-bedroom segment to find out the most profitable area to invest in properties for short-term rental business.